DS-100/fa20/lecture/lec02.md

 - [slides](https://docs.google.com/presentation/d/1pI4shcpHeNU9vjOaG9l7cYfPe4GWy6hXICpQR8zTH1A/edit#slide=id.p)
 - [video playlist](https://www.youtube.com/playlist?list=PLQCcNQgUcDfpjH59_cVjMZ1ZwFgBFDfIu)

 A reminder – the right column of the table below contains **Quick Checks**.
 These are required – they are worth 5% of your grade if you are an undergraduate – but are graded on completion, not correctness.
 A random one of the following six Google Forms will give you an alphanumeric code once you submit; you should take this code and enter it into the "Lecture 2" question in the "Quick Check Codes" assignment on Gradescope to get credit for submitting this Quick Check.
-You must submit this by **Monday, September 7th at 11:59PM** to get credit for it.
+You must submit this by **Tuesday, September 8th at 11:59PM** to get credit for it.

 <table>
 <colgroup>